hsuyumin/hsuyumin.github.io/_pages/publications.md

 `Abstract`
 Under what conditions would dictators enact labor legislation that protects workers?
 Conventional wisdom suggests that heightened mass discontent propels dictators to make policy concessions to buy off revolutionary threats.
 However, a more protective labor law may decrease elites' economic benefits and thus loyalty to the incumbent regime.
 I argue that limited judicial independence helps dictators control distributional outcomes of the law and therefore better respond to the twin challenges magnified by labor reforms.
 I test this argument by conducting a time-series cross-sectional analysis covering 68 autocracies from 1970 to 2008.
 I then offer an illustrative case from the 2008 Labor Contract Law in China to illuminate how a dependent judiciary provides autocrats with more leeway to balance the interests of elites and the masses.
 This paper sheds light on authoritarian survival strategies in the shadow of distributive tensions.

-`Keywords` authoritarianism, labor regulations, redistributive politics, judicial effectiveness
+`Keywords` authoritarianism, labor regulations, distributive conflicts, judicial independence, China

 ## Centralization, Elite Capture, and Service Provision: Evidence from Taiwan
 * Status: Revise and Resubmit.